Vinaykiran1819/Vinaykiran1819/README.md

 - 👋 Hi, I’m Vinay Kiran Reddy Chinnakondu
 - 👀 I’m interested in Data Science, Machine Learning, Generative AI and Large Language Models
-- 🌱 I’m currently learning Machine Learning.
-Deep Learning and Generative AI
+- 🌱 I'm an expert in Data Analysis, Machine Learning and Deep Learning
-- 💞️ I’m looking to collaborate on data science projects, machine learning models & AI solutions
+- 💞️ I’m looking to collaborate on data science projects
 - 📫 You can reach me through mail (vinaykiran0404@gmail.com) and LinkedIn ([Vinay Kiran Reddy Chinnakondu](https://www.linkedin.com/in/vinay1819/))
-- 😄 Pronouns: He/HIm/His
+- 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I have work-related OCD😅 - if there's any task left unfinished, I can't relax or sleep until it's done!
 Sometimes my inner perfectionist doesn't know when to call it a day. 😅

 <!---